ojilles/jilles.net/_posts/2011-07-26-jilles-uses-this.md

 sites I frequent are Google Reader and [HackerNews](http://news.ycombinator.com/).
 Once in a while Google+, Facebook.
-Interestingly for me Twitter has become iPhone only: I check it daily but find the UEX on the iPhone just better than their main site.
+Interestingly for me Twitter has become iPhone only: I check it daily but find the user experience on the iPhone just better than their main site.

 After seeing internal statistics from some of our large websites and all the hacks that make the news every week I moved to use 1Password with large random